nexusdev/hack-recovery/README.md

     2. find balances for each address
     3. generate and save as object
 2. SimpleMarket
-    1. find numbere of offers
+    1. find number of offers
     2. find all offers
-    3. filter for valide offers
+    3. filter for valid offers
     4. sort and group offers by address and token
     5. generate and save as object